gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 windows to let in the breeze during the hot southern summers.
 Their whitewashed walls were spackled with brightly-painted doors, each
 unique: orange and gray, blue and red, a diamond pattern of black on gold.
-A man-tall door soldier made of wood and straw stood guard beside each, each in a carefully-mended uniform whose colors matched those of the door.
+Wooden soldiers, each one half Erileine's height, stood guard beside the doors in uniforms sewn from scraps and rags.
 Every storyteller on the mountain had a different explanation for the custom; all anyone really knew was that they made them because their grandparents had.

 Above the narrow street flew the town's kites.
 The townspeople launched them when the mountain left Mau Ngapcha, with wishes written